 A new sound hit the airwaves in early 1960s America: Hot Rod music.
-An offshoot of the Surf sound, the new genre was indeed often similar to surf music, but the lyrics involved automotive themes, often centered around drag race culture.
+An offshoot of the Surf sound, this new genre was indeed similar to surf music, but the lyrics involved automotive themes, often centered around drag race culture.
 The first big hot rod hit was 409 by The Beach Boys, a paean to Chevrolet’s recently-introduced 409 cubic inch (6.7 litre) Turbo-Fire V8.

 As a result, young men looked at cars less as family transport and more as means of individual expression.
 Driving one’s own car bestowed an independence both thrilling and liberating.
 The resulting automotive enthusiasm generated a parallel trend in the world of popular music: in addition to singing about Chevrolets, hot rods, Jaguars and Pontiacs, a host of musical groups began identifying with specific cars by appropriating their names in a bid to capture the excitement and flair of the sleek and stylish new machines that manufacturers were creating in ever increasing numbers.

 Moreover, since the most of these groups were garage bands, what could be more apropos than selecting a name from among the intended occupants of such a space?

 There were a few automotive named groups in the fifties including The Cadillacs, The Capris, The Edsels and the Skyliners.
 The Edsels ironically had a breakout hit with Rama Lama Ding Dong in 1961, a year after their namesake automobile was discontinued.
 The new decade however, saw an explosion of musical ensembles taking on automotive appellations.

 Probably the most prominent of such bands was Booker T. and the M.G.’s whose Green Onions soared to top of the charts in 1962.
 A decade later George Lucas selected it to underscore the climactic drag race between John Milner and Bob Falfa in American Graffiti.